 When buying a home for a family member, like a parent or child, you have a number of options.

-If you have the financial means, you can give a family member a home you already own as a gift.
+If you have the financial means, you can give a family member a home you already own, or part of it, as a gift of equity.
 Maybe you have a rental property you’d rather give to a family member, or you don’t have time to keep up the maintenance of a second family home.
 In that case, all you have to do is sign the deed over.

 Once the house is in a new occupant’s name, it’s theirs.
 That means they inherit the tax liability, upkeep, and legal responsibility of the property.
 If you want some say in how the property is managed after signing over the deed, gifting is not the best idea.
 You have zero say after giving a home away.